-The weapons used by the white-suited guards of the 'American' government look exactly like the weapon the Jane Fonda used in Barbarella.
-(It even featured on some of the posters.)
-If they aren't the same props being recycled, then they are very faithful replicas.
+The weapons used by the white-suited guards of the "American" government look exactly like the weapon that Jane Fonda used in Barbarella (1968) (Ii even featured on some of the posters).
 See more »

-The film's credits list this as an "Italo-Frenchy" co-production.
+The film's credits list this as an "Italian-Frenchy" co-production.
 See more »

 24 of 30 people found this review helpful.